Pylons/pyramid/docs/narr/project.rst

    attribute).
 It is registered so that it will be found when the :term:`context` of the request is an instance of the :class:`myproject.models.MyModel` class.
-The ``view`` attribute points at a Python function that does all the work for this view.
+The ``view`` attribute points at a Python function that does all the work for this view, also known as a :term:`view callable`.
 Note that the values of both the ``context`` attribute and the ``view`` attribute begin with a single period.
 Names that begin with a period are "shortcuts" which point at files relative to the :term:`package` in which the ``configure.zcml`` file lives.
 In this case, since the ``configure.zcml`` file lives within the :mod:`myproject` package, the shortcut ``.models.MyModel`` could also be spelled ``myproject.models.MyModel`` (forming a full Python dotted-path name to the ``MyModel`` class).
 Likewise the shortcut ``.views.my_view`` could be replaced with ``myproject.views.my_view``.